 Common Mistakes When Reading a Scanner Report

 You scanned the token.
-The numbers looked fine.
+Numbers looked fine.
 No red alerts.
 You bought in… and still got rugged.

 Sound familiar?

-The truth is, a scanner report is only as good as how you read it.
+A scanner report is only as good as how you read it.
 Too many traders treat it like a green light when it's really a warning label in disguise.
-TokenChecker gives you the full picture but it still takes some judgment to use it right.
+TokenChecker.io shows you the full picture, but it still takes judgment to use it right.

-Let’s talk about the most common mistakes people make when reading token scanner reports and how to avoid them.
+Here are the 3 most common mistakes, and how to avoid them.

 Mistake #1: Ignoring Yellow Flags Because “It’s Not Red”